 I have been asked to contribute a weekly column to our local newspaper, The Nebraska City Newspress, my goal is that people are reminded that they are loved, they are not alone, and that we can do positive things together as a community.
-Here is my second column, it’s called “We Are Family”.
+Here is this week’s column, it’s called “Stop, Look, Go”.

 At dinner every night, my family goes around the table and shares their high points and low points of the day.
 We call it “Favorite” and “Not Favorite”.
-I hope to share with you some of my “Favorites” and “Not Favorites” of the week.
+Here’s my “Favorites” and “Not Favorites” of the week.